-Under the Executive Cash Bonus Plan, each executive designated by us was eligible to earn an annual bonus of up to 150% of the sum of his or her base salary and any unearned bonus from any prior plan year, but not more than \$3 million, based on annual cash flow performance targets we established in advance.
+Under the Executive Cash Bonus Plan, each executive designated by us was eligible to earn an annual bonus of up to 150% of the sum of his or her base salary and any unearned bonus from any prior plan year, but not more than \$3 million, based on quantitative annual cash flow performance targets we established in advance.
 We selected increases in cash flow as the single most significant measure of Comcast's overall operating performance.
 Under the Supplemental Cash Bonus Plan, each executive designated by us was eligible to earn an annual bonus of a percentage of his or her base salary, but no more than \$5 million, based on annual quantitative and qualitative performance targets we established in advance.
-The performance targets for 2003 are set forth in Comcast's Proxy Statement for the 2003 Annual Meeting of Shareholders, under the description of Proposal Two (D).
-The purpose of the Supplemental Cash Bonus Plan is to provide senior management with an incentive to accomplish such specific business objectives as from time to time may be established by us, including the integration of the AT&T Broadband cable systems.
+The performance targets for 2003 were operating cash flow, basic cable subscribers, high speed data subscribers, customer telephone call answering time, digital cable and telephony service profitability, quality of management improvement and diversity of workforce improvement, and are fully described in Comcast's Proxy Statement for the 2003 Annual Meeting of Shareholders, under the description of Proposal Two (D).
+The purpose of the Supplemental Cash Bonus Plan is to provide senior management with an incentive to accomplish such specific business objectives as from time to time may be established by us, including in 2003 the integration of the AT&T Broadband cable systems.

-The target bonus for each of the named executive officers under these plans is based on our assessment of the optimal mix of base and bonus cash compensation.
+The target bonus for each of the named executive officers under these plans is based on our assessment of the optimal mix of base and bonus cash compensation, made with the assistance of the independent compensation consultant.
 In 2003, the target bonus for Mr. Brian L. Roberts and Mr. Armstrong under the Executive Cash Bonus Plan was 150%, and the target bonus for the other named executive officers was 50%.
 The target bonus for Mr. Brian L. Roberts under the Supplemental Cash Bonus Plan was 150%, and the target bonus for the other named executive officers (other than Mr. Armstrong) was 50%.
 Mr. Armstrong did not receive a supplemental cash bonus in 2003.
 Based on Comcast's results, 100% of the target bonuses were earned for 2003 under these plans.

 Equity-Based Incentive Compensation.
 Comcast's equity-based incentive compensation is in the form of stock options and awards of restricted stock.
 We believe that reliance upon these types of incentives is advantageous to Comcast because they foster a long-term commitment by the recipients and motivate the recipients to seek to improve the long-term market performance of the company's stock.
-In 2003, however, neither Mr. Brian L. Roberts nor any of the named executive officers received any grants of restricted stock.
+In 2003, neither Mr. Brian L. Roberts nor any of the named executive officers received any grants of restricted stock.

-We seek to achieve these long-term objectives in part by extending the vesting period for options and restricted stock over a longer time than is the case with many other companies.
+We seek to achieve these long-term objectives in part by extending the vesting period for options and restricted stock over a longer time period than is the case with many other companies.
 For example, with respect to the options granted to Mr. Brian L. Roberts and the other executive officers during 2003, generally just over half of each individual's options vests over five years and the balance vests over a period of nine years and six months.
 Stock options produce value to the executive officers only if the price of Comcast's stock appreciates, thereby directly linking the interests of the executive officers with those of Comcast's shareholders.
 In general, option grants are based on a proportional relationship to the expected cash compensation of the option recipients, taking into account prior option grants and grants made at the same time to other Comcast executives.